JadynC/InnoShop/README.md

 ## Running the Project

-To run this project, simply execute the following command:
+To run this project, execute the following command:

 ```bash
 npm i && npm start